-Lionel Messi to marry childhood sweetheart
+Lionel Messi marries childhood sweetheart

 Without the financial means to travel between the two countries, it would be a few years until the pair would see each other again.

-During his early years in the Barcelona first team, Messi's relationship with Roccuzzo was kept under wraps, until the pair -- who are now parents to four-year-old Thiago and one-year-old Mateo -- were widely identified as a couple by the world's media before the 2010 World Cup.
+During his early years in the Barcelona first team, Messi's relationship with Roccuzzo was kept under wraps, until the pair -- who are now parents to 4-year-old Thiago and 1-year-old Mateo -- were widely identified as a couple by the world's media before the 2010 World Cup.

 Home sweet home

-Despite spending more than half of his life in Barcelona, Domínguez says he isn't surprised Messi chose to return home to marry.
+Despite spending more than half of his life in Barcelona, Dominguez says he isn't surprised Messi chose to return home to marry.

 "That he chose his city, to choose Rosario to come to marry, to bring his companions of Barcelona and other guests to discover the city that saw him grow ... it's just who Leo is," Dominguez says.